nlasheras/aoc-2021/README.md

 ### Day 10

 Today was easier than yesterday for me.
 I spent a bit of time cleaning up generating the `closing_map` using a dictionary comprehension but nothing else special on the solution for today.

+### Day 11

+I spent a bit longer today making a `Grid` class since it seems that many problems need some sort of grid of rows and columns.
+Understanding the flash logic was a bit tricky but luckily the problem provides good example cases so I could test and find the issues simulating only the first couple of steps.
+After Step 2 was correct the rest of the problem was easy.